 Applications must be submitted electronically through the Apply Now tool.

 Admission is limited to students whose undergraduate record demonstrates a high capacity for advanced work in economics.
-The admissions committee pays close attention to scores on the Graduate Record Examination, letters of recommendation, the applicant’s statement of purpose, and the academic record.
+The admissions committee pays close attention to letters of recommendation, the applicant’s statement of purpose, and the academic record.
 The committee looks for rigor in the student’s undergraduate curriculum and evidence that the student has challenged himself or herself intellectually and academically.
 Successful applicants demonstrate strength in all areas of the application.